Board of Directors

 Mallory Schindler, MHA

 Dave Schindler hails from the San Francisco Bay Area and North Carolina where he earned his bachelor’s degree in biology from Wake Forest University.
-Major (Dr.) Schindler is a general dentist in the U.S. Air Force.
-He currently serves in San Antonio, TX where he practices and manages the Air Force Dental Service business case analysis with a $6.4B annual budget.
+Lt Colonel (Dr.) Schindler is a general dentist in the U.S. Air Force.
+He currently serves in San Antonio, TX where he practices and conducts research for the Air Force Dental Service.
 Since completing a Dental Public Health residency at the National Institutes of Health in Bethesda, MD, he also serves as an Assistant Professor at Uniformed Services University Postgraduate Dental College, where he teaches, does dental epidemiology research and provides policy guidance to ensure dental readiness.
 Dave and his wife Mallory have been blessed with two children, Grant (living with HADDS) and Grace.

 Dave Schindler, DDS, MPH, FAGD